 Example: Marc owns a rental property with a $100,000 adjusted basis.
 He sells it to his daughter Marcia for $75,000.
 He may not deduct any part of his $25,000 loss.

-What happens to such losses?
-It goes to the relative who purchased the property.
-But the tax law restricts how such losses may be deducted.
+What happens to such losses, in tax terms?
+They go to the relative who purchased the property.
+But the tax law restricts how they may be deducted.

-If the relative who purchased the property later resells it to an unrelated third-party at a gain, he or she may deduct the previously disallowed loss from the gain.
-However, this deduction is limited to the amount of the gain from the sale to the third-party.
-Any loss over this amount effectively disappears for tax purposes.
+If the relative who purchased the property later resells it to an unrelated third party at a gain, he or she may deduct the previously disallowed loss from the gain.
+However, this deduction is limited to the amount of the gain from the sale to the third party.
+Any loss above this amount effectively disappears for tax purposes.